- What is a code review?

 - Please provide a brief architectural overview of your code.

 - Is the code GPL compatible?
 WordPress code is licensed under the GNU Public License v2 (GPL2).
 All theme and plugin code needs to be GPL compatible.
 Custom code you’ve written in-house—split or proprietary licenses are not allowed.
 The reasoning for this is that you, and we, need to have the legal rights to modify the code if something is broken, insecure, needs optimization, etc.

 - Is this code based off of existing code?
 If yes, provide specific details (eg: “includes code from XYZ project…”)

-- Does this code run successfully in the VIP Quickstart development environment?
+- Does this code run successfully in a local development environment?

 - Has this code been ran through the VIP Scanner, and have all blocker-level issues been addressed and other errors closely investigated?
-The code scanner is a feature of Quickstart and you’ll need to upload scanner results along with your submission
+You’ll need to upload scanner results along with your submission

 - Does the code correctly escape, sanitize and validate data?
 Our requirements may be more stringent than you’re accustomed to.
 Please follow our “late-escaping” best practice.

 - Which URL do you intend to use for this site?
 (We do not support the www subdomain, or mapping domains to a subdirectory)

 - Is the theme named correctly?

 - Does this theme follow the WordPress coding standards?

 - All custom functions must be consistently prefixed.
 Which prefix did you use?

 - Does the themes root directory include the

 vip-init.phpincluded at/near the top of